tektoncd/dashboard/docs/dev/README.md

 **Note:** `src/nls/messages_en.json` should **NOT** be edited manually, instead edit the defaultMessage in the code and re-run the script.

-Configuration for the message bundles can be found in `config_frontend/config.json`:
+Configuration for the message bundles can be found in `.env`:
-- `locales.build` lists the locales for which message bundles will be produced
+- `VITE_LOCALES_BUILD` lists the locales for which message bundles will be produced
-- `locales.supported` lists the locales that will be loaded at runtime based on browser language settings
+- `VITE_LOCALES_SUPPORTED` lists the locales that will be loaded at runtime based on browser language settings

 For testing and development purposes the list of supported locales can be overridden to include all built locales by adding a known value to `localStorage`: